thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 There is, however, more.
 Though, individual productivity is seen as leading, it is already accepted that what has to be delivered is not individual.
-Why else are teams obsessed by code reviews and Pull Requests?
+Why else are teams obsessed by code reviews and pull requests?
 But the code review comes too late in the process, introduces waiting and is too slow.
 And this, again, increases lead time and time market.